 Twelve days later, following a massive manhunt, Boothe was cornered on a farm in rural northern Virginia.
 Refusing to surrender, he was shot through the neck and fell, paralyzed.
 As he lay dying, he asked a soldier to lift his hands so that he could see them.
 Boothe stared at them intently for a few moments, whispered “useless . . . useless,” and then died as dawn was breaking in the east.
 He was twenty-six years old.

-Lincoln had strongly opposed punitive terms of reconciliation for the defeated South, a feeling shared by most of his fellow Northerners, sick of war after four brutal, bloody years.
-But he had not yet formulated a comprehensive plan for enacting this vision.
-And as details of the Rebel conspiracy gradually became known, Northern forgiveness turned to rage, and the stage was set for the imposition of severe retributive measures.
+Lincoln had strongly opposed punitive terms of reconciliation for the defeated South.
+This attitude was not fully shared by many of his fellow Northerners.
+Nevertheless most were willing to play along just to have the damned thing be over.
+But the President had not yet formulated a comprehensive plan for enacting this vision.
+And in the wake of his death, as details of the Rebel conspiracy gradually became known, Northern forgiveness turned to rage, and the stage was set for the imposition of severe retributive measures.

 Lincoln’s successor, Vice-President Andrew Johnson, also favored a conciliatory policy.
 But this approach was soon rejected by a Congress bent on vengeance, which in 1866 passed the Reconstruction Act over over a presidential veto, a historical first.
 This act divided the South into five military districts and imposed harsh terms that lasted for years.

 Rejecting any expression of leniency, Radical Republicans in Congress, led by Thaddeus Stevens of Pennsylvania, teamed up to form an insuperable obstacle to Johnson, who nevertheless gamely continued asserting presidential authority.
-Stevens, a narrow, uncompromising man known for his very personal style of hardball politics, took this stubborn persistence as an affront, and with his Radical cohorts arranged for Johnson’s impeachment in 1868 on fabricated charges.
+Stevens, a bitter, uncompromising man known for bad wigs, a very personal style of hardball politics, and a burning hatred of all thing Southern, took this stubborn persistence as an affront, and with his congressional cohorts arranged for Johnson’s impeachment in 1868 on fabricated charges.
 After promising not to interfere further, Johnson escaped conviction by a single vote and remained in office, effectively powerless, for the remainder of his term.

 Johnson was succeeded in 1869 by Ulysses Grant, who had run on a Republican platform that advocated forcing former Confederate states to grant suffrage to Blacks yet deny voting rights to former Confederates.
-The same platform invited Northern states to consider the issue of Black suffrage at their leisure.
+The same platform invited Northern states to consider the issue of Black suffrage at their leisure, which they did with predictable if disappointing results.
 The handful of referendums that actually took place all failed by lopsided margins, and Blacks remained disenfranchised in every single former Union state.

 With the South subdued, a newly energized Union Army embarked on a series of brutal campaigns against the American Indians of the Western territories, resulting in the forced relocations of tens of thousands and the deaths of thousands more, many of them women and children.
 Treaties were made and broken, then made and broken again as the cordon grew ever tighter around the hopelessly overmatched aboriginals.
 The magnanimity accorded the recently defeated rebels was not extended to the Natives, who, oddly, often resisted the invasion and occupation of their homelands.
 General Sherman, once again in a starring role, pithily summarized the overall mood thus: “I met a good Indian once.
 He was dead.”